What is Crohn’s disease?

 How is Crohn’s disease usually treated?

 Currently, there’s no known cure for Crohn’s disease.
-Treatment for the condition is focused on reducing symptoms so you can feel as comfortable and healthy as possible.
+Treatment for the condition traditionally has been focused on reducing symptoms so you can feel as comfortable and healthy as possible.
 Treatment is sometimes effective at bringing a person’s Crohn’s disease into long-term remission.
+Treatment is also focused on new ways to target inflammation at its source.

 The key to reducing Crohn’s symptoms is to reduce bowel inflammation.
 One or more of the following treatments are usually used: